Grantys/Legend-ZA/README.md

 ## ⚙️ Usage

 Each macro is intended to be used in conjunction with the **ComputerControl** automation software.
+⚠️Switch 1 OLED optimized, other devices may need re-adjustments⚠️

 **Reference:**
 ➡️ [Turbo Macro Documentation](https://github.com/PokemonAutomation/ComputerControl/blob/master/Wiki/Programs/NintendoSwitch/TurboMacro.md)